jargonPY/lanyon/_posts/2021-02-27-first-post.md

 T(0,t) = T(L,t) = 0
 $$

 Now that we got everything in place, lets solve.
-Notice that $$x$$ only occurs on one side of the equation and $t$ only on the other.
+Notice that $$x$$ only occurs on one side of the equation and $$t$$ only on the other.
 Differential equations of this form can be solved with a technique knwon as seperation of variables.
 This just means that we'll assume that our solution takes the following form:

 $$
 T(x,t) = f(x)g(t)